AcalaNetwork/hardhat-tutorials/upgradeable-greeter/README.md

 greeting.
 We will have the ability to get the current greeting and update it.

 Hardhat has already created a smart contract within the `contracts/` folder when we ran its setup.
 This smart contract is named `Greeter`.
-We can just overwrtite it with our own if there are any
+We can just overwrite it with our own if there are any
 differences:

 ```solidity